A2osX/A2osX/.Docs/LIBTCPIP.md

 **In:**
  PUSHW = PTR to S.SOCKET template
 **Out:**
- YA = PTR to new S.SOCKET
+ Y,A = PTR to new S.SOCKET
  X = hSocket

 # SKT.Close